nu-radio/NuRadioMC/documentation/source/NuRadioReco/pages/nur_modules.rst

             if logging_level is not None:
                 logger.setLevel(logging_level)

+Next to the standard logging levels that Python provides, NuRadioReco implements an additional level called STATUS.
+Its value is 25, which is between WARNING and INFO (meaning that it will only be printed if the logging level is set to STATUS, INFO or DEBUG).
+In order to log a message with the STATUS level, you can use the ``logger.status()`` function.

+This behaviour is achieved using the ``addLoggingLevel()`` function implemented in the ``NuRadioReco/modules/base/module.py`` module, which can also be used in custom scripts to add additional logging levels together with corresponding logging method to any logging class (this should also work with custom logging classes).

 Another interesting feature of the Python logging module, is the option to add multiple handlers which each output to a different location.
 Each of these can have a different logging level.
 For example, if you wanted to only have the WARNING